Kandarp08/VR_Project1_IMT2022_003_115_510/README.md

 *   **Activation Function:** `Leaky_Relu` shows better performances.
 *   **Dropout**: The best results came from experiments that used a dropout of 0.
 *   **Overfitting:** Some runs show a divergence between training and validation loss/accuracy, suggesting potential overfitting.
 This highlights the importance of techniques like dropout and data augmentation.
 The chosen configuration minimizes dropout, relying more on batch normalization and data augmentation to combat overfitting.

+## Traditional Segmentation (Part C)

+**Challenges faced:**

+* Most of the images have edges in the face, and inside the mask region as well.
+This causes many unnecessary edges to be detected.

+* Segmentation on some images resulted in the face being segmented, while the mask region was segmented as background.
+This was causing a drastic reduction in the average IoU.

+**Methods used:**

+* To remove unnecessary edges, blurring was done using a Gaussian fileter.
+However, too much blurring caused the edges near the mask to not be detected.

+* To overcome the second problem, two sets of segmented images were generated, as mentioned in the methodology.
+The segmented image with a greater number of white pixels in the lower region of the image was considered better.
+This is why both binary as well inverse binary thresholding were performed.

 ## U-Net (Part D)
 *   **Batch Normalization:**  The parallel coordinates plot strongly suggests that using batch normalization (`use_batchnorm = True`) significantly improves model performance.